bootchk/GimpFu-v3/readme.md

 PyGObject automatically marshals many Python objects (e.g. lists) into GObjects that Gimp can use.

-Now, to port a Gimp Python plugin:
+Now, to port a Gimp Python plugin using only GI:

 * the author must understand many details of GI.
   For example, how to create a GValueArray.
 * each ported Gimp Python plugin uses much boilerplate.
   The boilerplate is different (authors must re learn) from v2 GimpFu boilerplate

-With GimpFu:
+With GimpFu, most existing GimpFu plugins will work with minor changes.

+The advantages of using GimpFu over Python with GI:

 * many details of GI are hidden
 * boilerplate is reduced